Prince-elector: Elections

-Frankfurt regularly served as the site of the election from the fifteenth century on, but elections were also held at Cologne (1531), Regensburg (1575 and 1636), and Augsburg (1653 and 1690).
+Frankfurt regularly served as the site of the election from the 14th century on, but elections were also held at Cologne (1531), Regensburg (1575 and 1636), and Augsburg (1653 and 1690).
 An elector could appear in person or could appoint another elector as his proxy.
 More often, an electoral suite or embassy was sent to cast the vote; the credentials of such representatives were verified by the Archbishop of Mainz, who presided over the ceremony.
 The deliberations were held at the city hall, but voting occurred in the cathedral.
 In Frankfurt, a special electoral chapel, or Wahlkapelle, was used for elections.
 Under the Golden Bull, a majority of electors sufficed to elect a king, and each elector could cast only one vote.
 Electors were free to vote for whomsoever they pleased (including themselves), but dynastic considerations played a great part in the choice.

-Electors drafted a Wahlkapitulation, or electoral capitulation, which was presented to the king-elect.
+From the 16th century on, electors drafted a Wahlkapitulation, or electoral capitulation, which was presented to the king-elect.
 The capitulation may be described as a contract between the princes and the king, the latter conceding rights and powers to the electors and other princes.
 Once an individual swore to abide by the electoral capitulation, he assumed the office of King of the Romans.

-In the 10th and 11th centuries, princes often acted merely to confirm hereditary succession in the Saxon Ottonian dynasty and Franconian Salian dynasty.
-But with the actual formation of the prince-elector class, elections became more open, starting with the election of Lothair II in 1125.
+In the 10th and 11th centuries, princes often acted merely to confirm hereditary succession in the Ottonian and Salian dynasties.
+But with the actual formation of the prince-elector class, elections became more open, starting with the election of Lothair III in 1125.
 The Staufen dynasty managed to get its sons formally elected in their fathers' lifetimes almost as a formality.
-After these lines ended in extinction, the electors began to elect kings from different families so that the throne would not once again settle within a single dynasty.

-For some two centuries, the monarchy was elective both in theory and in practice; the arrangement, however, did not last, since the powerful House of Habsburg managed to secure succession within their dynasty during the fifteenth century.
-All kings elected from 1438 onwards were from among the Habsburg Archdukes of Austria (and later Kings of Hungary and Bohemia) until 1740, when the archduchy was inherited by a woman, Maria Theresa, sparking the War of the Austrian Succession.

-A representative of the House of Wittelsbach was elected for a short period of time, but in 1745, Maria Theresa's husband, Francis I of the Habsburg-Lorraine dynasty, became King.
-All of his successors were also from the same family.
-Hence, for the greater part of the Empire's history, the role of the electors was largely ceremonial.
+After those lines ended in extinction, the electors began to elect kings from different families, so that the throne would not once again settle within a single dynasty.
+All kings elected from 1438 onwards were from among the Habsburg dynasty until 1740, when Austria was inherited by a woman, Maria Theresa, sparking the War of the Austrian Succession and the short-lived rule of a Bavarian Wittelsbach emperor.
+In 1745, Maria Theresa's husband, Francis I of Lorraine, was elected emperor.
+All of his successors were also from the Habsburg-Lorraine family.